 A personalised curriculum is provided for children who benefit from pre-teaching, rehearsal and the reactivation of previous learning.
 Where necessary, children will also receive small group intervention to further develop their skills and confidence in the subject.
 This additional support is planned in detail between staff and senior leaders during termly Pupil Progress meetings.

 Mrs Loukes, our maths specialist, works alongside Miss Harvey as Maths Subject Leader and supports staff with their professional development and with the delivery of the maths curriculum.
-Mrs Loukes has written our Calculation Policy and trained all teachers in ‘number talk’ strategies to support a deeper understanding of mathematical concepts.
+Mrs Loukes & Miss Harvey have written our Calculation Policy and Mrs Loukes has trained all teachers in ‘number talk’ strategies to support a deeper understanding of mathematical concepts.
 Number talks encourage children to explain their thinking, reflect upon their learning and match appropriate strategy to task.

 Ongoing formative assessment informs teachers of ‘next steps’ and informs future planning.
 Teachers use questioning, observation and work scrutiny to assess the children’s understanding, knowledge and ability to apply the skills they have learned.
 Regular and immediate feedback is provided for children through both verbal and written methods.
 Children are expected to respond to teacher feedback and critically reflect upon their own learning.

-In addition to formative assessment, children also complete an end of term Essential Maths Assessment Task to support teachers in their summative assessment.
-In Years 2 and 6, these assessments are replaced in the Summer Term by the end of Key Stage National Curriculum tests.
+In addition to formative assessment, children also complete an end of block Assessment Task to support teachers in their summative assessment.

 The impact of our maths curriculum can be evidenced through the progress that our children make, the high levels of attainment and the positive attitudes to maths, where the vast majority of our children state that they ‘enjoy’ or ‘really enjoy’ maths in our Annual Pupil Questionnaires.